 In addition, TISE also charges the following:

-- a bulk issuer fee of £1,000 where an application is made for more than one class/tranche of debt securities; and
+- a bulk issuer fee of £1,000 where an application is made for more than one class/tranche of debt securities and a separate suite of application documents is proposed for each class/tranche

 - a partial redemption/delisting fee of £375 per class/tranche and a full delisting fee of £500 per class/tranche